Fear Street Part Three: 1666: 1994: Part 2

 In 1994, Deena realizes that the Goode family is responsible for the Shadyside curse, as the firstborn of each generation repeats the ritual begun by their ancestor Solomon.
 Because of this, Sunnyvale has always prospered while Shadyside has become worse.
 Deena and Josh are found by Sheriff Nick Goode, but the two escape in Nick's car and arrive at Ziggy's house.
 The trio deduces they must kill Nick to end the Shadyside curse.
-After they recruit the help of Martin, the mall janitor, the group concocts a plan to lure Nick to the mall and set traps to have the Shadyside murderers kill him.
+After they recruit the help of Martin, the mall janitor, the group devises a plan to lure Nick to the mall and set traps to have the Shadyside murderers kill him.

 The group manages to trap the killers and Ziggy pours a bucket of Deena's blood over Nick, causing the killers to attack him.
 As Nick escapes into the tunnels, Deena and a possessed Sam follow him while the others fight off the killers.
 Sam attacks Deena, but she breaks Sam out of her possession temporarily before incapacitating her.
-Nick nearly kills Deena but she exposes him to the pile of beating organs in the tunnel, which gives him the vision's of all of the killers' victims, distracting him long enough for Deena to kill him.
-With the sheriff's death the curse is lifted, releasing Sam and putting the spirits of the killers to rest.
+Nick nearly kills Deena but she exposes him to the pile of beating organs in the tunnel, which gives him the visions of all of the killers' victims, causing him to go into a state of shock as he panics whilst the visions surround him.
+As he turns to flee, Deena kills Nick by stabbing him in the eye, causing the curse to cease and making the killers vanish.

-Some time later, tragedy starts befalling the Goode family while life improves for the residents of Shadyside.
+Some time later, the Goode family are exposed for their actions while life improves for the residents of Shadyside.
 Josh meets his online friend in person; Ziggy reunites with Mrs. Lane; Simon, Heather and Kate are commemorated by the school, and Deena and Sam have a picnic date at Sarah Fier's grave, naming her the first Shadysider.

 In a mid-credits scene, an unknown person takes the widow's satanic book from the tunnels.